glouw/ctl/README.md

 Thank you https://github.com/kully for the Plotly code, and thank you for the general review and manual testing.

 Thank you `smlckz` for the `foreach` cleanup.

+Thank you https://github.com/wwwVladislav for the addition of set lower_bound and upper_bound.